-Figure 52 - CPM Spreading Principle
+Figure 48 - CPM Spreading Principle

-In order to avoid phase discontinuity at the data symbol transitions, the proposed solution is to adapt the spreading sequence to the modulation data.
-In other words, the CPM spreading sequence at the edge of each symbol is adapted according to the new input modulation symbol value to avoid any phase discontinuity.
+In order to avoid phase discontinuity at the data symbol transitions, the proposed solution is to adapt the spreading sequence according to the modulating data.
+In other words, the CPM spreading sequence at the edge of each symbol is adapted according to the new input modulating symbol value to avoid, or minimize any phase discontinuity.
 Such a solution produces a small loss at the receiver as the receiver does not know the edge symbol part of the used CPM spreading sequence.
-For a spreading factor of 16 or higher, the resulting correlation loss experienced by the receiver due to this issue is less than 0.25 dB.
+For a spreading factor (SF) of 16 or higher, the resulting correlation loss experienced by the receiver due to this issue is less than 0.25 dB.
 Performance losses with respect to conventional spreading is thus quite negligible provided that SF = 16 or larger is used.

 The CPM spreading sequences are computed and optimized off-line and then stored in the memory of the terminals and receivers.
 A single spreading code is sufficient for all the users in the system.
 There is thus no need for storing multiple spreading sequences but just a single spreading sequence.

-The stored spreading sequence (see G1139-1) is then applied starting from the preamble and continuing in the data part (as shown in 41).
+The stored spreading sequence is then applied starting from the first preamble syncword symbol and continuing in the data part (as shown in Figure 49).
 The generated constant envelope spreading output sequence yk is given by